 4. This dye takes a long time to set.

-Depending on the vibrancy you want, it can take one to six hours for the color to develop!
+Depending on the vibrancy you want, the package says it can take one to six hours for the color to develop!

 I only lasted two hours before I couldn’t take it anymore.

 5. Henna will not even-out your hair color.